telenornms/skogul/docs/CODING.rst

 Transformers can mutate containers and metrics.
 The mutated result should be valid.

 Transformers must be concurrency-safe.
+But obviously only one transformer will work on one container at the same time.

 Transformers can copy data, modify data and more.
 But it is important that the resulting metrics do not have multiple references to the same data.
 If they do, this creates a problem if an other transformer subsequently tries to modify the content of one of the references - it will unintentionally also modify the other reference.

-Transformers should never depend on other special configuration items.
-E.g.: It is illegal to write a transformer that assumes that the templating transformer will be run later.

 Senders
 .......